binaryai/sdk/README.md

 ## Introduction

-BinaryAI is a Neural Search Engine for binaries developed by Tencent Security KEEN Lab, aiming to help security researchers identify similar functions without having access to the source code.
+BinaryAI is a Neural Search Engine for binaries developed by Tencent Security KEEN Lab, aiming to help security researchers match the binary functions with the most possible source codes.

 BinaryAI provides three ways to access core APIs of BinaryAI Search Engine framework.